fpcorso/data-blog/content/2023-09-29-aws-glue-csv-to-parquet.md

 Category: Data Engineering
 Slug: aws-glue-csv-to-parquet-job
 Authors: Frank Corso
-Summary: Learn how to harness the power of AWS Glue's fully managed ETL service to effortlessly convert CSV files to Parquet format while performing data transformations
+Summary: Learn how to harness the power of AWS Glue's fully managed ETL service to effortlessly convert CSV files to Parquet format while performing data transformations.
 Description: Transforming CSV to Parquet with AWS Glue is a breeze!
 This tutorial guides you through the process of ETL job creation.
 Unleash AWS Glue's capabilities for data integration and more.
 Status: published
 ---